anavarro9731/soap/src/dev-guide.md

 ## YourApi.Logic

 This assembly contains 5 types of objects:
-- *Handlers* which define what the processors for a message are
+- *MessageFunctions* which define what the handlers for a message are
-- A *HandlerRegistration* class which makes a message active on the endpoint
+- A *MessageFunctionRegistration* class which makes a message active on the endpoint
 - *Operations* which manipulate data (i.e. Aggregates)
 - *Processes* both stateful and transient which can have several functions
   - to send command and/or publish events